philipphoehn/flopyarcade/README.md

 ## Notes

-This project is experimental and is developed only during spare time.
-It is envisioned to ultimately be [PEP-8](https://www.python.org/dev/peps/pep-0008/)-compliant, but this has smaller priority than improving and optimizing functionality.
+This project is meant to demonstrate a new avenue of applying FloPy.
+It is experimental and is developed only during spare time.
+The code is envisioned to ultimately be [PEP-8](https://www.python.org/dev/peps/pep-0008/)-compliant, but this has smaller priority than improving and optimizing functionality.

 ## Contributions